Force big beauty brands to remove cancerous chemicals from Black women’s hair products

 In May, we commissioned landmark research on Black British Women’s experiences with hair relaxers.
 The research, carried out by Treasure Tress and published by The Independent, found that:

-2023: In May 2023 we sent an open letter, signed by more than 200 academics, activists, journalists and supporters, to L’Oréal demanding that they:
+2023: In May 2023 we secured global press coverage when we sent an open letter to L’Oréal demanding that they:

-We’re still working on this campaign.
-Sign up here to find out more about #NoMoreLyes, or make a donation to support our work.
+We’re still working on this campaign and will continue until L’Oréal take action.
+Sign up here to keep up to date with #NoMoreLyes, or to make a donation to support our work.